Measurement compatibility in multiparameter quantum interferometry: Background

-As for the evaluation of $r^{C}_{H}$, $C_C$ is evaluated numerically in a straightforward manner.
-However, to compute $C_H$, we note that Eq.~\ref{hcrb1} can be readily formulated as a semidefinite program (SDP), which can then be cast into a numerically solvable model \cite{albarelli2019evaluating}.
+As for the evaluation of $r^{C}_{H}$, an analytical computation of $C_C$ is not feasible due to the non-trivial structure of the double homodyne POVM (see Appendix~\ref{app:dhd}) and the noisy character of the output state (Eq.~\ref{eqn:outputprobe}).
+This is then evaluated numerically in a straightforward manner. $C_H$ is obtained as the solution of a convex optimization problem, allowing to cast Eq.~\ref{eqn:hcrb1} as a semidefinite program (SDP), that is efficiently computable~\cite{albarelli2019evaluating}.
+A closed-form solution, $\overline{C}_H$, only exists for the so-called D-invariant models~\cite{albarelli2020perspective}, to which our problem does not belong, with $C_H \leq \overline{C}_H$~\cite{tsang2020quantum,albarelli2020perspective} (see Appendix~\ref{app:hcrb}).
+For these reasons, we resort to a numerical evaluation.
 We make use of the source code for the \texttt{HCRB} function from the \texttt{QuanEstimation} package \cite{zhang2022quanestimation}, which feeds the numerical model to the \texttt{CVXPY} modeling framework in Python.
 For gHB states, particularly those of higher dimensions, we have further improved and optimized this code and solved the SDP using the \texttt{MOSEK} solver \cite{mosek}.
-The code is available at~\cite{Jayakumar_HCRB_for_gHB_2025}.
-For the evaluation of $r_{BG}$, $C_Q$ is computed numerically using the \texttt{QuanEstimation} package.
+The optimized code is available at~\cite{Jayakumar_HCRB_for_gHB_2025}.
+The bounds $C_Q$ and $C_N$, used in $r_{BG}$ and $r^C_N$, respectively, are computed numerically using the \texttt{QuanEstimation} package.